Intensive and Extensive: 2 Ways of Reading That Power Language Learning

 What Intensive Reading Is

-It’s reading where testing, evaluating and increasing knowledge is the primary focus.
+Intensive reading has testing, evaluating and increasing knowledge as the primary focus.
 Understanding the literal meaning of what’s being read is vital.
 Reading intensively often includes note-taking and attention to details.

 In intensive reading, there’s an emphasis on deconstructing sentences to understand grammar and syntax rules as well as to extricate the details of the topic.
 It can also involve reading comprehension testing, such as finding answers to specific questions.

-Some possible examples of intensive reading material are reports, contracts, news articles, blog posts and short pieces of text such as short stories.
+Reports, contracts, news articles, blog posts and short pieces of text such as short stories

 SMART Goals for Intensive Reading